lve-org/lve/README.md

 ### Documenting a New LVE

-If you have found a model vulenerability or failure mode that is not yet covered by the existing LVEs, you can create a new LVE and submit it to the repository.
+If you have found a model vulenerability or failure mode that is not yet covered by an existing LVE, you can create a new one and submit it to the repository.

 To create and submit a new LVE, follow these steps: